idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

   issuer: "MyCoolIssuer",

   // user id of the human who is creating the credential.
-  human_id: USER_HUMAN_ID,
+  human_id: session.user.humanId,

   // The verifiable credential content should be passed as is see example at https://verifiablecredentials.dev/ usually a stringfied JSON object.
-  // `createCredentialByGrant` will encrypt this for us. using the Issuer's secret encryption key. along with the user's public encryption key.
+  // `createCredentialByGrant` will encrypt this for us, using the Issuer's secret encryption key, along with the user's public encryption key.
   content: "VERIFIABLE_CREDENTIAL_CONTENT",

   // The public encryption key of the issuer.
   encryption_public_key: issuerConfig.issuerPublicEncryptionKey,

   // The public encryption key of the user who is creating the credential.
-  userEncryptionPublicKey: DERIVED_PUBLIC_KEY
+  userEncryptionPublicKey: session.user.userEncryptionPublicKey,
 }

 const credential = await createCredentialByGrant(issuerConfig, credential);